logicxd/til/iOS/FeaturesReview.md

 * Same as interfaces in Java.
 * A list of methods that you want an object to perform without needing inheritance.
   * The methods are only signatures.
 Up to the person implementing to create the methods.
+  * The `<NSObject>` is a protocol.
+This means that the protocol you're making is also extending from NSObject.
+It gives the protocol useful methods to use.

 ``` Objective-c
 // 'Eraser.h'